suhangpro/mvcnn/README.md

 ## Updates

+* If you prefer a Tensorflow implementation, this one [here](https://github.com/WeiTang114/MVCNN-TensorFlow) on GitHub from @WeiTang114 might worth checking out.
-Thanks @brotherhuang for a sample caffe implementation!
+* Thanks @brotherhuang for a sample caffe implementation!
 Check out the [caffe](https://github.com/suhangpro/mvcnn/tree/master/caffe) folder.

 ## Installation